eternalai-org/truly-open-ai/README.md

 * [Go 1.23.0+](https://go.dev/doc/install)
 * [Ollama 0.5.7+](https://ollama.com/download)

-## Step 1: Deploy an AI-powered blockchain on your local computer
+## Step 1: Deploy a local AI-powered blockchain on your computer

 We provide a CLI `eai` to simplify the process.